nishithadaryn/Organ-Museum-/README.md

 # Organ-Museum-
-A VR walkthrough of an organ museum showcasing the different organs of the body, made with unity
+A VR first person walkthrough of an organ museum showcasing the different organs of the body, made with unity